feldroop/genedex/README.md

-# genedex: a small and fast FM-Index for Rust
+# genedex: A Small and Fast FM-Index for Rust

 Coming soon!